GSA/search.digitalgov.gov/_posts/2013-08-28-third-party.md

 ## ForeSee Tip

-Coordinate with your ForeSee representative and USASearch to implement your customer satisfaction survey on your results page.
+Coordinate with your ForeSee representative and DigitalGov | Search to implement your customer satisfaction survey on your results page.
 The four general steps follow.

 1. Email us at <USASearch@gsa.gov> to <a href="/sites/manual/cname.html">set up a CNAME</a> for search.{yourdomain}.gov.